dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ### Introduction

-Currently our [ePages Selenium Framework](https://developer.epages.com/blog/2015/07/23/the-epages-selenium-framework.html) has evolved to a reputable instrument for quality assurance of the next version of the epages platform.
+Currently our [ePages Selenium Framework](https://developer.epages.com/blog/2015/07/23/the-epages-selenium-framework.html) has evolved to a reputable instrument for quality assurance of the next iteration of the epages platform.
 The development teams are highly deliberated in implementing corresponding automated integration tests for each feature to safeguard the functionality of every cartridge (software module).

 In our continuous delivery pipeline we run all these provided tests in various sets on every possible type of epages environment, which is freshly installed or patched to the latest release candidate.
-Before releasing the next iteration of epages the evaluation of all test results from each epages machine is very important.
+Before releasing the next version increment of epages the evaluation of all test results from each epages machine is very important.

 ### Motivation